Last updated: June 24, 2026

 | Luxury setup | Custom sauna, built-in plunge, shower, lounge area, lighting, landscaping | High-end home spa or complete wellness retreat |

-At minimum, make sure there is enough room to enter and exit the plunge safely, step out of the sauna without rushing, dry off, and sit down if needed.
+Minimum space rule: make sure there is enough room to enter and exit the plunge safely, step out of the sauna without rushing, dry off, and sit down if needed.
+Safety movement space matters as much as the equipment footprint.

 How Much Does a Cold Plunge Sauna Setup Cost?